[Toy Review] Lovense Lush 4

 When you remove the outer sleeve, you find a plain pink box the same colour as the vibrator.

-The body-safe silicone is super soft and nice to handle.
+The Dame Arc comes in several colours including pink, purple, and ice blue.
+It comes with a drawstring storage pouch featuring the Dame Products logo.
+It is made of body-safe silicone, which is super soft and nice to handle.
 The toy’s body is rigid and it has very little “squish.”

 The shape of this toy is fantastic!
 It curves in exactly the right way to get that delicious come-hither motion against my G-spot, and the bulbed head is firm but not too hard.